kiviktnm/decman/docs/README.md

 # Decman documentation

 This contains the documentation for decman.
 Each plugin has its own documentation.
 For a quick overview of decman, see the [README](/README.md).
+For a tutorial, see the [example](/example/README.md).

 - [pacman](/docs/pacman.md)
 - [systemd](/docs/systemd.md)